-Fragokastelo (ie the castle of the Franks) is one of the most famous beaches of Crete, famous for the local Venetian castle on the beautiful beach and the legendary ghosts of Drosoulites.
-It is located 13km east of Hora Sfakion, 80km southeast of Chania, in a small valley south of the White Mountains.
+Fragokastelo (ie the castle of the Franks) is one of the most famous beaches of West Crete, due to the historical Venetian castle on the beautiful beach and the legend of Drosoulites ghosts.
+It is located 13km east of Hora Sfakion, 80km southeast of Chania, in a small valley south of the White Mountains massif.

-The main beach of Frangokastelo is truly magnificent, with sand and shallow turquoise waters, ideal for children.
-It is poorly organized and is quite busy.
-The only problem you may encounter is the often irritating winds coming from South, transporting the sand with power.
-There are many rooms, restaurants, cafes and shops in the area, ATM but the nearest hospital is located in Sfakia.
-West of the main beach you will find the long beach Vatalos and its wetland, which is sandy and has pebbles and rocks in parts, making it ideal for snorkelling.
-Walking 300m east from the main beach for 10 minutes, you will find the magnificent beach of Orthi Ammos, famous for the large sand dunes.
+The main beach of Frangokastelo is truly magnificent, with sand and shallow turquoise waters, ideal for children and families.
+It is well organized and is quite busy in peak summer months.
+The only problem you may encounter here are the often irritating winds blasting from the north, transporting the sand from the beach like sandblasting.
+There are many rooms, restaurants, cafes and shops in the area, ATM; the nearest hospital is located in Sfakia.
+West of the main beach you will find the long beach Vatalos and a very important wetland (in winter), which is sandy and has pebbles and rocks in places, making it ideal for snorkelling.
+If you walking 300m to the east, from the main beach, you will find yourself on the magnificent beach of Orthi Ammos, famous for its sand hills.